 Students must demonstrate sufficient talent and ability to pursue music courses.
-They must demonstrate appropriate ability via freshman evaluation, platform, and recital in an area of applied music and take instruction in this field every semester.
+They must demonstrate appropriate ability via freshman evaluation, sophomore platform, and senior recital in an area of applied music and take instruction in this field every semester.
 This major emphasis may be choral conducting, instrumental, or keyboard.